hirenoble/Burger.Hack/docs/README.md

 ## Instructions

 ### Step 1
-You will receive couple of emails from Adobe Systems Incorporated for Adobe Experience Cloud Access.
+You will receive couple of emails from Adobe for Adobe Experience Cloud Access.

 ### Step 2
 Open your browser and go to: [https://experiencecloud.adobe.com](https://experiencecloud.adobe.com)